tldr-pages/tldr/pages/common/aws-configure.md

 `aws configure`

-- Configure a named profile for AWS CLI interactively (new profile or updating the existing):
+- Configure a named profile for AWS CLI interactively (creates a new profile or updates an existing one):

 `aws configure --profile {{production}}`